zhao-chunyu/SaliencyMamba/README.md

 ## ⭐️ Cite [🔁](#start-anchor)

-If you find this repository useful, please use the following BibTeX entry for citation.
+If you find this repository useful, please use the following BibTeX entry for citation  and give us a star⭐.

 ```python
 @inproceedings{zhao2025salmmamba,